 I’m currently researching the effectiveness of admissions policies aimed at attracting more disadvantaged children into grammar schools but in the longer term am seeking support to carry out more detailed research into the effects of tutoring on the 11+ test using a combination of multi-level regression models investigating demographic and geographic segmentation, parental surveys and controlled trials.
-My three children all ‘failed the 11+’ probably because they can distinguish what is important in life.
-They’d thrive at grammar school if they weren’t so busy thriving at comprehensives.
+The catalyst for all this was my son ‘failing’ the 11+ then going on to outperform those who ‘passed’ by half a grade, although individual anecdotes should never inform objective analysis of a system (I leave that to Theresa May who is on record as not caring for evidence based policy making.)

 I am passionate that openness and transparency are paramount to the well-being and health of society and that education policy should be based on rational and objective reasoning, a position which puts me at odds with authority.
 Since 2014 I have been challenging Durham University’s claimed “tutor-proof” tests through the courts and I’m also investigating whether the government misused the 2016/17 Schools Condition Improvement Fund to expand selective education when they had no mandate to do so.